What is an edupreneur? You don’t have to look any further than your Web browser to find practically unlimited examples.

 Invest in teaching and learning.

 Truth is, there’s a lot of junk out there.
-Successful edupreneurs often have deep subject matter expertise or access to others with deep expertise, but having expertise and knowing how to teach well is another matter.
+Successful edupreneurs often have deep subject matter expertise or access to others with deep expertise, but having expertise and knowing how to teach well are two different things.

-Successful edupreneurs invest time in effort in understanding adult learning principles, developing their teaching skills, and working hard to engage and retain their learners.
+Successful edupreneurs invest time and effort in understanding adult learning principles, developing impactful presentation skills and teaching skills, and working hard to engage and retain their learners.
 They also invest in “sharpening the saw,” making sure that they are continually learning and improving in their chosen subject areas.

 Be strategic.